lkanapka/bios611-project1/README.md

 The HURDAT2 dataset from the National Hurricane Center contains the tracks and measurements of all recorded storms since 1851.
-This analysis will only consider the storms that were observed after 1968 when modern sattelite surveillance was introduced.
+This analysis will only consider the storms that were observed after 1968 when modern satellite surveillance was introduced.
 Prior to 1968, records relied on observations from ships and so it is likely that a number of storms were not counted.
 The data includes latitude, longitude, wind speed, and pressure of storms at several points along